 Paula Deen's Old-Time Beef Stew is an easy beef stew recipe with carrots, potatoes, celery, onions, and seasonings.
 This classic vegetable beef stew makes a comforting, delicious meal any time of the year.
 Slow simmered on the stove top for just over 2 hours.

-Quick note: This post contains affiliate links.
+Quick Note: This post contains affiliate links to my personal favorite items.
 Please read my disclosure statement for details.
+Thank you.

-Paula Deen is a well-known chef from Savannah, Georgia.
-She is best known for her rich, savory, traditional southern meals and desserts.
-She has published 15 cookbooks, been on several television cooking shows, has her own line of bakeware and cookware, and owns and operates The Lady & Sons restaurant and Paula Deen's Creek House with her sons, Jamie and Bobby.
+Ms. Deen has published 15 cookbooks, been on several television cooking shows, has her own line of bakeware and cookware, and owns and operates The Lady & Sons restaurant and Paula Deen's Creek House with her sons, Jamie and Bobby.

 She came to Vicksburg, Mississippi, several years ago for a show.
 My mom and I went to see her show and we really enjoyed it.
 After the show, my mom purchased this cookbook for me, Paula Deen's Kitchen Classics, and this cookbook is where this beef stew recipe is from.

 Step 1.
 Brown the meat in a hot skillet.
 This process sears the meat and locks in the juices.
 You don't cook the meat through, only the surface gets a quick, brown, crisp outer layer.

 Step 2.
 After browning the beef stew meat, add all the seasonings and water then simmer for 1-½ hours.
 This slow-cooking process will ensure super tender, flavorful meat and rich broth.
 You will add the carrots, potatoes, and celery later.